airbytehq/airbyte/airbyte-integrations/connectors/source-breezometer-pollen/bootstrap.md

 ## Overview

-Breezometer Pollen API lets you request pollen information including types, plants, and indexes for a specific location.
+Breezometer Pollen connector lets you request pollen information including types, plants, and indexes for a specific location.

 ## Authentication